Balaj-Maqbool/loginSignUp_Transition/README.md

-this project is under developed and only for practicing purposes
+this project is under developed and only for practicing purposes sliding features